MS Epsilon

-Epsilon is a ROPAX ferry that operates for Unity Line on the Baltic Sea.
+Epsilon is a ROPAX ferry that operates for POLSCA Baltic Ferries on the Baltic Sea.

 History

 The Cartour Epsilon was delivered in 2011 to Sicilian ferry operator Caronte & Tourist.

 Irish Ferries

 In 2013, the Epsilon was chartered to Irish Ferries to expand their Dublin–Holyhead route, crossing the route twice a day from Tuesday to Saturday, opposite the Stena Superfast X, before running Dublin–Cherbourg from Saturday and returning to Dublin.